-With more and more opportunities to do an apprenticeship at a higher level in a bigger range of occupations, it can be difficult to decide which is the best route to choose.
+With more and more opportunities to do an Apprenticeship at a higher level, in a wider range of occupations, it can be difficult to decide which is the best route to choose.

 Choices after a Level 3 qualification

-If your son or daughter has just completed a Level 3 qualification at a school, college or sixth form and is uncertain whether to choose a degree at a university or college or an apprenticeship, there are a number of factors to consider.
+If your son or daughter has just completed a Level 3 qualification at a school, college or sixth form and is uncertain whether to choose a degree at a university or college or an apprenticeship, there are a number of things to consider:

 On the other hand a degree in any